ibm-cloud-docs/hardware-firewall-shared/faqs.md

 # FAQs for Hardware Firewall
 {: #faqs-for-hardware-firewall-shared-}

-The following are frequently asked questions when working with the Hardware Firewall.
+The following frequently asked questions can help you when working with your Hardware Firewall.
+{: shortdesc}

 ## What is a firewall?
 {: faq}